walqed/Gift-Parser-Bot/README.md

 ### 3. Get your user_auth token 🔑
 To get your user_auth token:
+- Open @Tonnel_Network_bot in Telegram
+- Perform any action in the bot (like checking gifts)
-- Open Tonnel_Network_bot in your browser
+- Open Developer Tools (F12) in your browser on web.telegram.org
+- Go to Network tab and look for "pageGifts" request
+- Click on the pageGifts request → go to "Полезная нагрузка" (Payload)
+- Find the user_auth parameter - copy this value
+- Use the bot and log in with your account
-- Open Developer Tools (F12) and go to Network tab
+- Open Developer Tools (F12) in your browser and go to Network tab
 - Filter by XHR requests
-- Perform any action in Telegram (like opening a chat)
+- Perform any action in the bot (like checking gifts)
-- Look for requests
+- Look for API requests in the network tab
 - Find the Authorization header in the request
+- Copy the value after "Bearer " - this is your user_auth token

 ### 4. Configure the bot ⚙️
 Edit the config.js file and update these values: